 The preparation and filing of a proof of claim.

 Conduct.
-All attorneys appearing in the Bankruptcy Court and all persons at counsel table are expected to observe the rules described in Addendum A.
+All attorneys appearing in the Bankruptcy Court and all persons at counsel table are expected to observe the rules in the District Court’s Local Rules Addendum “CUSTOMARY AND TRADITIONAL CONDUCT AND DECORUM IN THE UNITED STATES DISTRICT COURT,” as interpreted for practice before the Bankruptcy Court.

 Appearance and Withdrawal.
 The following rules additionally govern appearances and withdrawals from representation in the Bankruptcy Court: